OpenDataDSL/documentation/docs/product/API Reference Guides/REST API Guide/Standards-and-Conventions.md

 x-odsl-environment: <ENVNAME>
 ```

-## GET as POST
+## Using GET body for large URLs
-For any GET requests to the REST API, you can also use POST using the following configuration:
+For any GET requests to the REST API where the URL is longer than 2048 characters, you can place the query parameters in the BODY of the GET request using the following configuration:

 * Set a Content-Type header as ```application/x-www-form-urlencoded```
 * In the body, specify the query parameters